harvester/docs/docs/install/management-address.md

 ## Usages
 The management address has two usages.

-- Allow users to access the Harvester API/UI via `HTTPS` protocol.
+- Allows the access to the Harvester API/UI via `HTTPS` protocol.
-- Used by the other nodes to join the cluster.
+- Is the address the other nodes use to join the cluster.
   ![](./assets/configure-management-address.png)